paulg78/osb/readme-OSB.md

 #OSB

 TODOS
+edit student (how to get to edit button)

+done:
 add school to registration
 show list of students for school associated with user see middleware index.js for user check fill in school automatically as user's school

 RESTFUL ROUTES